-Rolfing is hands-on bodywork that uses long applications of pressure across the muscles to release restrictions–and can be quite effective in the short term.
-It can, as well, complement the results of massage therapy, chiropractic, or any other modality in which someone works on your body in a massage-like setting.
+Traditional Rolfing is hands-on bodywork that uses long applications of pressure across the muscles to release restrictions–and can be quite effective in the short term.
+It can, as well, complement the results of other therapies such as massage therapy, chiropractic, or any other modality in which someone works on your body in a massage-like setting.

-At the end of a Rolfing session, you will feel taller, rebalanced, centered, and feel the ability to walk with strength and poise.
+At the end of a traditional Rolfing session, you will feel taller, rebalanced, centered, and feel the ability to walk with strength and poise.

 But the bigger question is: How do I know these positive results will hold?
 Or must I return repeatedly to regain and re experience what feels to be, at best, temporary results.